A graduate job hunter’s guide to the HEAR

 HEARs are issued to freshers at the start of their first term, so if your university has adopted the scheme, you will have been made aware of it.
 It is unlikely to be a prerequisite for a graduate job.

 Possibly one of the biggest benefits of the HEAR is that it will help you to structure your graduate job application.
 Graduate job hunters often find it hard to talk about how successful they are.
-Those that have access to the HEAR will be able to use it as a basis for their applications and covering letters.
+Those that have access to the HEAR will be able to use it as a basis for their CVs, covering letters and online application forms.